 Our Advocacy Services are still running with a combination of remote/homeworking and essential visits.
 You can find out more here: Advocacy Services during COVID-19

 The Support and Development team are available for advice and support via email and telephone.
 Please let us know if you would like some practical support.

-We have been running our events and training as Zoom sessions and will continue to do so for our Autumn programme of Training.
-For more information about the Autumn programme and booking links visit: Connected Voice Training.
+We have been running our events and training as Zoom sessions and will continue to do so for now.
+For more information about the Training programme and booking links visit: Connected Voice Training.

 Key advice for your organisation